 The rufa red knot is nothing short of a migratory marvel.
-These birds have one of the longest migratory ranges of the entire animal kingdom.
-They cover a range that extends from the Arctic Circle to the southern tip of Argentina and includes 40 states and 24 countries.
-During their spring and fall migrations, knots can fly as far as 9,300 miles!
+These birds are among the longest-distance migrants in the animal kingdom.
+Their range spans the entire western hemisphere, extending from the Arctic Circle to the southern tip of Argentina, and includes 40 states and 24 countries.
+During their spring and fall migrations, knots can fly as far as 9,300 miles each way!

 If you do catch sight of a red knot on its northern migration, you’ll also notice its scrawny appearance.
-When they arrive in the spring to the Delaware Bay and Long Island beaches, they need enough sustenance to double their body weight for the last leg of their journey.
-Stopover points with adequate food resources are essential to their successful migration.
+When they show up on beaches in the spring in places like South Carolina, the Delaware Bay, and Long Island, they need to find enough sustenance to double their body weight for the last leg of their journey.
+Stopover points with adequate food resources are essential for successful migration.

-Human disturbance is a major factor that has led to this precarious state.
+Human disturbance is a major factor in these declines.
 Amazingly, individual birds tend to return to the same stopover sites along their extensive journeys because of the presence of nutrient-rich resources, such as horseshoe crab eggs, in those areas.
 Like your favorite restaurant, these places are hardly interchangeable.
-Human presence and development in these areas leave the birds with no place to go.
+Human presence and development in these areas leave the birds with no place else to go.

-Climate change is another major threat to the red knot.
-Because their migration is so extensive, timing is critical for each leg of their trip.
-Changes in the season and habitat conditions in places like their breeding grounds can throw off this delicate schedule.
+Climate change is another major threat to the rufa red knot.
+Because their migration is so long, timing is critical for each leg of their trip.
+Changing habitat conditions in their breeding grounds can throw off their delicate schedule.
 Even slight variations in the timing of their migration due to shifts in seasonal changes can be catastrophic for the red knot’s chances at a successful trip.

 Fortunately, coordinated conservation efforts and individual actions can help the threatened knots on their way.

-Because their timeline is so particular and their stopovers so critical, we must provide the knots with safe, dependable habitat to fuel up for each leg of their trip.
-On the U.S. East Coast, that means minimizing disturbance and development at the sites where knots are known to visit.
+Because their migration timeline is so tight and their stopovers so critical, knots need safe, dependable habitat to fuel up for each leg of their trip.
+On the U.S. East Coast, that means minimizing disturbance and development at the sites knots are known to visit.

-Luckily, shoreline conservation efforts that protect other seashore species like the piping plover also help ensure the safety of the red knot.
-Just as you would do in areas where piping plovers are nesting, make sure to obey posted signs and string fencing, clean up your trash on the beach, and keep pets leashed or indoors to prevent them from frightening or harming wildlife.
+Luckily, shoreline conservation efforts that protect other seashore species like the piping plover also benefit the rufa red knot.
+Just as you would do in areas where piping plovers are nesting, make sure to follow posted rules at beaches, clean up your trash, and keep pets leashed or indoors to prevent them from frightening or harming wildlife.